Now booking bilingual and interfaith ceremonies in 2024

 Before the COVID-19 pandemic, Daniel was very active in the musical community of New York and Connecticut.
 From singing in the Yale Camerata and its chamber chorus, Pro Musica (both affiliated with Yale University's Institute of Sacred Music), to joining CONCORA for a summer festival, to singing with and fundraising for Pro Arte Singers, to making his Caramoor debut in 2013 with Charis Chamber Voices, to barbershopping around nursing homes, to caroling at Martha Stewart's "festive" private Christmas party, Daniel has contributed to the life of choral singing in the region.
 Before moving to the East Coast, Daniel sang with choral groups in Carnegie Hall on two occasions, with the National Honor Children's Chorus (1994) and Windy City Performing Arts (2006) in a fundraiser for the Susan G. Komen® Breast Cancer Foundation.

 Daniel began singing seriously at the age of 8 when he sang with the Porter County Children's Choir, which was often accompanied by organist Martin Jean at Valparaiso University.
 25 years later, Daniel and Martin Jean both ended up at Yale Institute of Sacred Music - Daniel a member of Yale Camerata and Martin as Director of the Institute.
 Since then, Daniel has been invited to sing the arias of Mozart with the Hamden Symphony Orchestra, as well as the solos of the Faure Requiem and Beethoven's German Mass during Greenwich, CT's Summer Sings program.
 At Yale, Daniel sang numerous solos with Yale Camerata and Yale Pro Musica, including Lang's the little match girl passion, Bach cantatas, Mozart masses, and world premieres of new music.
 When a divinity student in Chicago, Daniel sang two Bach cantatas and sung with members of Chicago a Capella.
-But it is mostly Daniel's facility of range (both high and low) that makes him an in-demand soloist for Handel's Messiah in the New York City area and Chicago.
+But it is mostly Daniel's facility of range (both baritone range and basso profundo) that makes him an in-demand soloist for Handel's Messiah in the New York City area and Chicago.